-Email databases are now opt in.
+Email databases are now opt-in.
 Your customers have asked to hear from you.
 Companies often underestimate the positive impact that email marketing can have on their customer relationships.

 Not all email is viewed as spam by your customers.?
-Sharing interesting company, product or service relevant content without being too ?salesy,’ can work toward building trust and loyalty with your customers.
+Sharing interesting company, product or service-relevant content without being too “salesy”, can work toward building trust and loyalty with your customers.
 If you are unsure how to strike the right balance on what content to share with your email database aim for 80% valuable content and 20% company promotion.

 Moreover, if a customer has asked to join your mailing list, they actually want to hear from you!
-Don’t give them radio silence – make your you open up communications with them to further your relationship.
+Don’t give them radio silence – make you open up communications with them to further your relationship.

 Each of these metrics can be used to improve future campaign performance.
-Higher than normal email open rates could denote a particularly engaging email subject line which successfully piqued the interest of the recipient.
+Higher than normal email open rates could denote a particularly engaging email subject line that successfully piqued the interest of the recipient.
 Once you know what works for your customers, recreate it!

 You can delve even deeper with performance measurements by using unique URLs in your emails to provide better reporting in Google Analytics as well.
 By doing this, you can not only see how people are engaging with the email sent, but also how they are using your website once they click through, and how they are converting into sales or leads.

 Give your customers what they want.
 Email allows you to segment your customer database into lists or segments quickly.
 Segments are groups of customers who respond similarly to marketing strategies.